 Here’s when I bought Bitcoin:

 You can make a lot of money but you can also lose a lot of money too.
 That was the Bitcoin bubble burst of December 2017.
 It was not fun watching my investment tank.
 Out of the $1000 I started out with, a month later it was worth half of that value, and in less than one year, it was valued at less than $200.

 At that point, I decided to leave the money in the currency and not even think about it for several years.
 Well I have cheated and I looked at it to write this article, It’s now worth a little over $300.

 Not all investments turn out to be winners.
 Now though, maybe a better time to get into it since the hype is gone and investors are a little more cautious with cryptocurrency now.
 I’ll leave that up to you!

 Bitcoin doesn’t offer its own stock ticker for those that want to purchase it on the stock market.

 You have 3 options for investing in this field.
 First, you can invest in it directly by using a cryptocurrency wallet like Coinbase.
-You can invest in one of the various ETFs or stocks that use and contribute to blockchain of cryptocurrencies.
-Lastly, you can purchase shares of the largest Trust associated with Bitcoin which is Grayscale’s GBTC.
+You can invest in one of the various ETFs or stocks that use and contribute to blockchain.
+You can purchase shares of the largest Trust associated with Bitcoin which is Grayscale’s GBTC.